The call for applications for OSCE's JPO Programme is open till 18 March 2020

 - Ability to establish and maintain effective working relations with people of different national and cultural backgrounds whilst maintaining impartiality and objectivity;

-- Demonstrate open-mindedness, flexibility, high motivation and readiness to take on challenges;
+- Demonstrated open-mindedness, flexibility, high motivation and readiness to take on challenges;

-For detailed information on available assignments, please visit the vacancy notice on our official jobs site.
-If you'd like to hear JPOs talk about the impact of the experience on their career journeys, please visit our Webinar Outreach Page at https://jobs.osce.org/webinars .
+For detailed information on available assignments, stipend and how to apply, please visit the vacancy notice on our official jobs site.
+If you'd like to hear JPOs talk about the impact of the experience on their career journeys, please visit our webinar outreach page.